Central venous catheter - dressing changeCentral venous access device - dressing change; CVAD - dressing change

 - Write down the date you changed your dressing.

-- Remove the gloves and wash your hands when you are done.
+- Remove the gloves and wash your hands.

 - Are having trouble changing your dressings

 - Have bleeding, redness or swelling at the site